sathwick-p/gprxy/docs/go.doc.md

 Pool stats - Total: 1, Acquired: 1, Idle: 0  ← Service user pool stats
 ```

-No — `pgxpool` does not preserve the identity of the client user.
-All queries run under the database user that you used in the pool’s connection string.
+Short version: `pgxpool` does not preserve the client user’s identity.
+All queries run under the database user in the pool’s connection string.

 So: